Battle of Dunsinane: Aftermath

 According to the 12th-century chronicler Henry of Huntingdon, Siward ravaged the kingdom after his victory over the Scots and their Norman allies.
 The earl returned home relatively quickly with much plunder, weakening the invading force.
 Siward would die in York in 1055.

 After his defeat Macbeth was forced to give lands and position to Malcolm.
 The exact positions are unknown but it is probable that Macbeth still controlled the area north of the Mounth while Malcolm controlled the area south of the rivers Forth and Clyde, with the area in between possibly disputed territory.
 From this position Malcolm was able to challenge Macbeth, with Macbeth being defeated and killed at Lumphanan in Mar on 15 August 1057.
 Following Macbeth's death his stepson Lulach was installed as king.
 Malcolm ambushed and killed Lulach near Rhynie in Strathbogie in March 1058 before himself being crowned king.
 Once king, he would begin the long process of removing the Gaelic culture from the mainstream of Scotland.

 In popular culture

-William Shakespeare's play The Tragedy of Macbeth is based on the life of Macbeth, King of Scots, with the historical details being drawn from Ralph Holinshead's Chronicles, published in 1577.
+William Shakespeare's play The Tragedy of Macbeth is based on the life of Macbeth, King of Scots, with the historical details being drawn from Ralph Holinshed's Chronicles, published in 1577.
 In this version Malcolm has his forces cut branches from the trees of Birnam Wood which are then used to camouflage their approach to Dunsinane, fulfilling a prophecy made within the play that Macbeth would not be defeated until Birnam Wood came to Dunsinane.
 In Shakespeare's telling Macbeth is killed by Macduff during the battle of Dunsinane, running together several encounters in different places, including the battle of Lumphanan.
 Historic Environment Scotland have highlighted that the connection between Dunsinane Hill and Macbeth in literary tradition has given the site a place in the national consciousness of Scotland.